Do you have a marketing campaign budget for your small business?

 How much of it do you allocate to a social media marketing strategy?

-According to Duke University’s Fuqua School of Business, marketers are allocating close to 10% of their budgets to social media.
+According to Small Business Trends, marketers are allocating close to 10% of their budgets to social media.

 Every action you take on social media should be driven by a marketing strategy.

 Often, when you’re on a budget and planning your cash flow, making appropriate decisions about which aspect of social media marketing you need to invest more money in can be challenging.

 The ultimate question isn’t how much your budget is, but how you intend to spend it.

 Some brands spend millions on marketing tactics, while others spend a few hundred dollars and incorporate free promotional methods as part of their business model.